April Experiential Social Emotional Learning Calendar

-Nurturing Student Growth Through Nature, Responsibility, and Connection 🌼
+Nurturing Student Growth Through Nature, Curiosity, and Connection 🌼

-As spring blossoms around us, April brings the perfect opportunity to nurture growth—not just in nature, but in our students, too!
-This month’s SEL Calendar is all about deepening connections, taking responsibility, and stepping into leadership.
+As spring blossoms around us, April brings the perfect opportunity to nurture growth - not just in nature, but in our students!
+This month’s SEL Calendar is about deepening connections, taking responsibility, and stepping into leadership.
 After months of building trust and community in the classroom, April invites students to reflect on how far they’ve come and how they can use their voices, choices, and actions to make a positive impact.
-From celebrating Earth Day to honoring acts of kindness and community, each activity is designed to help students bloom socially, emotionally, and thoughtfully—just like the world around them.
+From celebrating Earth Day to honoring acts of kindness and community, each activity is designed to help students bloom socially, emotionally, and thoughtfully, just like the world around them.

 Ready to get started?